 Go Ohio Buckeyes!

 Let’s start with culture.
 It’s a relatively easy grower, it can handle some dry and some damp occasionally as long as it doesn’t stay soggy.
 Because it has a taproot it can reach deep for water making it drought tolerant.
-However it’s always going to do better and grow faster if it gets adequate moisture each season.
+However, it’s always going to do better and grow faster if it gets adequate moisture each season.
 It can handle quite a bit of cold and I would consider it to be of equal harness to our American Linden.
-It is also not fussy about our Red River gumbo and can handle our high Ph.
+It is also not fussy about our Red River gumbo and can handle our high pH.
 Would I consider it as a shelterbelt tree?
 Maybe, maybe not, that is yet to be tested.

 There are some moderately negative features I suppose.
 It won’t put up with excessive water.
 That’s easy to solve, just plan it on higher ground.
 The taproot makes it more difficult to transplant as a larger tree unless container-grown.
-Oh, so once you plant it don’t move it.
+So once you plant it don’t move it.
 It can sometimes defoliate a little early if it has had a lot of sun scorch or drought.
 And a few people consider the nuts a nuisance once they fall and have to be cleaned up.
 I personally find the strong features of the tree outweigh the minor inconveniences.
 It is a beautiful and unique tree that works here quite well.
 You will see it become more popular in our landscape in the future.
 As we deal with diseases that hit our native trees like Dutch Elm Disease and Emerald Ash Borer it is a great idea to keep diversifying our arsenal of trees and have fun with the different aesthetic beauties that we can grow.